Login

 Tutorial 14

-An “interest-only” mortgage or loan is a debt with periodic payments equal to the interest due.
-At the end of the loan term, the full principal amount must be repaid.
-Some loan types allow for an initial period during which only interest is paid, followed by a period with both principal and interest payments.
-The Ultimate Financial Calculator can support any variation of interest-only payment structures.
+An interest-only mortgage or loan is a type of debt in which each periodic payment covers only the interest due.
+The full principal amount is repaid at the end of the loan term.
+Some loans allow an initial interest-only period, followed by a period with payments that include both principal and interest.
+The Ultimate Financial Calculator can handle any interest-only structure.

-All users should first complete the more detailed first tutorial to understand the basic concepts and settings of the Ultimate Financial Calculator (UFC).
+Before starting this tutorial, we recommend completing the more detailed first tutorial.
+It explains the essential concepts and settings used in the Ultimate Financial Calculator (UFC).

-This tutorial explains how to use the to model a 5‑year loan in which payments during the first year cover only accrued interest.
-To create an amortization schedule with 12 initial interest-only payments, follow these steps:
+This tutorial explains how to use the to model a five-year loan.
+In this example, the first year has payments that cover only the accrued interest.
+To generate an amortization schedule with 12 initial interest-only payments, follow these steps:

 1. Set Schedule Type to Loan.

-• Alternatively, click to clear any previous entries.
+• Alternatively, click to remove any previous entries.

 3. In the header section, configure the following: